Feb 23, 2025

 EFFICIENCY: How many things is your line doing?
 Can it do more?
 Things a line can do (non-exhaustive list): reveal something about the world or a character; further the plot; tell the player where to go; explain a UI interaction.
 If a line or scene drags maybe it's not doing enough to earn its keep.

 PLAYER ERGONOMICS: How comfortable are players in this story moment?
 How good does it feel to exist around this character?
 How uncomfortable can you afford to make your players?
-IMO a lot of popular villains are popular because they have good player ergonomics, and selling a face turn relies on it.
+A lot of popular villains are popular because they have good player ergonomics, and selling a face turn relies on it.

 PERSONALIZATION: Even in a linear story, is there a way to make the game respond to some player choice—their action, their state, their inventory?
 A couple small things here make a big impact.